Forciu/Selenium_Python_Test-Case_E2E/README.md

   ## Run commands in terminal
   - python -m pytest --html=report.html -> for the execution of all tests with the generation of a report
-  - python -m pytest -k def -v -s -> def - the test you want to perform ( type - test_form_submission / test_e2e )
+  - python -m pytest -k def -v -s -> def - the test you want to perform ( type - test_form_Submit.py / test_e2e.py )
   - python -m pytest name.py -v -s -> execution of tests from the entire file ( name.py - the name of the file you want to execute )

+  If you would like to run a given test in a different browser ( Chrome or Firefox ) -> Chrome run automatic
+  - python -m pytest test_e2e.py --browser_name firefox

 If you want to perform the test using data from exel: